mnielsen/cognitive_tools/cognitive_tools.md

 details when I need.
 Basically, an index expands our access to knowledge.
 It effectively gives us a bigger database of facts to draw on.

+**What criteria should we judge a cognitive tool on?** That it expands the range of cognitive tasks that we can reasonably perform.

 **The pattern: Cognitive technologies break bottlenecks in our brain:**